Azure/ALZ-PowerShell-Module/docs/wiki/[User-Guide]-Quick-Start-Phase-2.md

 You are now ready to run the bootstrap and setup your environment.
 If you want to use custom names for your resources or automate the bootstrap, please refer to our [FAQs](https://github.com/Azure/alz-terraform-accelerator/wiki/Frequently-Asked-Questions) section.

-The inputs differ depending on the VCS you have chosen.
+The inputs differ depending on the version control system and infrastructure as code tooling you have chosen.
 Click through to the relevant page for detailed instructions:

 - [Azure DevOps][wiki_quick_start_phase_2_azure_devops]
 - [GitHub][wiki_quick_start_phase_2_github]